typst/templates/unequivocal-ams/template/main.typ

 #theorem[The Riemann hypothesis is true.] <thm>

-#proof[This is left as an exercise to the reader.]
+#proof[This is left as an exercise to the reader, given the complexity of the theorem.]

 = Background
 #lorem(40)